JohnGiorgi/deeplearning.ai-coursera-notes/docs/readme.md

 ![](https://s19.postimg.org/px8x67gur/two_metrics_optimize.png)

 One thing we can do, is to combine accuracy and run-time into a __single-metric__, possibly by taking a weighted linear sum of the two metrics.

-As it turns out this is a rather artificial solution (no pun intended).
+> As it turns out, this tends to produce a rather artificial solution (no pun intended).

 Another way, is to attempt to _maximize accuracy_ while subject to the restraint that \\(\text{running time} \le 100\\)ms. In this case, we say that _accuracy_ is an __optimizing__ metric (because we want to maximize or minimize it) and _running time_ is a __satisficing__ metric (because it just needs to meet a certain constraint, i.e., be "good enough").